Our staff and Governing Body

 - Link governor for careers

-Dr Ian Archer
+Dr Ian Archer (Chair of Education Committee)

 Ian Archer is Sub-Warden and Fellow and Tutor in Modern History at Keble College, Oxford.
 His primary research interests lie in the history of early modern London.
 His current research ranges over a variety of issues in London history: charity, popular politics, taxation, and governance.
 He is currently Literary Director of the Royal Historical Society.

-- Member of the Education committee
+- Chair of the Education Committee

 Mark J Beard joined University College School, Hampstead as Headmaster in September 2013 after seven years at Brighton College as Deputy Headmaster, including a period as Acting Head Master.
 After graduating with a First Class degree in Chemistry from Corpus Christi College, Oxford, he began his teaching career at King Edward's School, Birmingham (1995-99) and then served as Head of Chemistry at St Paul’s School (1999-2006).
 He also obtained a Master’s Degree in Education Management from King’s College London.
 Mark is married with two young children, resides in North London and enjoys squash, reading and ancient history.